-Family’s Viral Group Chat About Their Cat’s Death Has Absurdly Hilarious Twist
+Family's Viral Texts About Their Cat Dying Have Hilarious Twist

 Group text messages are a great way to keep in touch with your entire family without having to put in much effort.